Aliases for EPT1 Gene

 Previous GeneCards Identifiers for EPT1 Gene

-This gene encodes a selenoprotein, which contains a selenocysteine (Sec) residue at its active site.
-The selenocysteine is encoded by the UGA codon that normally signals translation termination.
-The 3' UTR of selenoprotein genes have a common stem-loop structure, the sec insertion sequence (SECIS), that is necessary for the recognition of UGA as a Sec codon rather than as a stop signal. [provided by RefSeq, Jul 2008]
+The multi-pass transmembrane protein encoded by this gene belongs to the CDP-alcohol phosphatidyltransferase class-I family.
+It catalyzes the transfer of phosphoethanolamine from CDP-ethanolamine to diacylglycerol to produce phosphatidylethanolamine, which is involved in the formation and maintenance of vesicular membranes, regulation of lipid metabolism, and protein folding.
+This protein is a selenoprotein, containing the rare selenocysteine (Sec) amino acid at its active site.
+Sec is encoded by the UGA codon, which normally signals translation termination.
+The 3' UTRs of selenoprotein mRNAs contain a conserved stem-loop structure, designated the Sec insertion sequence (SECIS) element, that is necessary for the recognition of UGA as a Sec codon rather than as a stop signal.
+Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Jul 2016]

 GeneCards Summary for EPT1 Gene

 EPT1 (Ethanolaminephosphotransferase 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
+Among its related pathways are Glycerophospholipid biosynthesis and Acyl chain remodelling of PC.
 GO annotations related to this gene include phosphotransferase activity, for other substituted phosphate groups and ethanolaminephosphotransferase activity.
-An important paralog of this gene is CEPT1.
+An important paralog of this gene is CHPT1.

 UniProtKB/Swiss-Prot for EPT1 Gene